 We have a wonderful thing going on!
 That daughter and son in law who were married in that century-old cathedral almost several years ago?

 They are expecting a little one!
 Our first grand-baby!
 Yay!
-This is especially a Praise the Lord because Michelle had been fighting serious health issues, showing up soon after marriage.
+This is especially a Praise the Lord because Zuzu had been fighting serious health issues, showing up soon after marriage.
 Talk about a trial, oh those poor two young people!
 My mind at times would be so saturated with everything going on I just didn't know what to think or do.
-Thankfully, God in His Mercy intervened and Michelle is much better now.
+Thankfully, God in His Mercy intervened and Zuzu is much better now.
 Thanks be to God!
-Michelle has a wonderful natural Christian doctor, Dr. Peter Osborne who you may have seen and will see on PBS.
-Michelle was interviewed and filmed for one of the upcoming documentaries.
+Zuzu has a wonderful natural Christian doctor, Dr. Osborne who you may have seen and will see on PBS.
+Zuzu was interviewed and filmed for one of the upcoming documentaries.

-I love Josh like a son, he was there at that far away hospital when my dad was dying, he held me against his chest as I cried.
-Michelle is not only a daughter but has become a sweet friend to talk to,
+I love Tommy like a son, he was there at that far away hospital when my dad was dying, he held me against his chest as I cried.
+Zuzu is not only a daughter but has become a sweet friend to talk to,

 We are very blessed to have four precious adult daughters and two wonderfully precious sons in laws (loves).
 More blogs are to come!